websanco/liferay-learn/docs/dxp/7.x/en/site-building/mobile-device-rules/building-a-responsive-site-overview.md

 Each Site has Mobile Device Families configuration settings.
 You can create mobile device rules that govern Site behavior on detection of a mobile device.
 There are many different devices, each with their own characteristics.
 To tell the difference between them, you need a way to find out the characteristics of the device.
 While some of the characteristics are provided by the device, most are not.
 For this reason, there are databases that contain information about thousands of devices.
 These databases make it possible to learn every detail about a device from the device type.
 Mobile Device Rules can connect to device databases so that you can use their device characteristics in your rules.

-Liferay offers a deployable Mobile Device Detection app.
+Liferay offers a deployable [Mobile Device Detection Lite](https://web.liferay.com/marketplace/-/mp/application/92831494) app.
 This app provides the device detection database that is required to detect which mobile devices are accessing it.
-You must install [the lite version of LMDD](https://web.liferay.com/marketplace/-/mp/application/92831494) before you can install [the enterprise version](https://web.liferay.com/marketplace/-/mp/application/35419014).

 Once the app is deployed, whole Sites or individual pages can be configured for mobile device families.
 A family describes a group of devices.
 You can set rules that describe categories of devices, such as all Android devices or all iOS tablets.
 You can define as many rules in a family as you need to classify all the devices for which you need to define actions.
 Families can be prioritized to determine which one applies to a given page request.